marionwalton/media-and-society/3_verification.md

 *By Marion Walton, University of Cape Town*

-This week we will explore how we approach trust and verification of scholarly sources in Media and Cultural Studies.
+This section explores how we approach trust and verification of scholarly sources in Media and Cultural Studies.

 - TOC
 {:toc}